 The bottom line?
 “Mapei Ultracolor Plus FA” is my favorite all-purpose grout.
 Read on to find out why!

 Grout is NOT waterproof!
-Neither is tile, actually, but the joints between tiles are where most moisture wicks through in wet areas like shower floors or tub surround walls.
-Although tile and grout obviously blocks most of the water that sprays onto it, wetted grout will absorb and transfer moisture to whatever substrate the tile is laid on.
+Neither is tile, actually, but the grout joints between tiles are where most moisture wicks through in wet areas like shower floors or tub surround walls.
+Tile and grout obviously blocks most of the water that sprays onto it.
+Grout will however absorb some moisture and transfer this moisture to whatever substrate the tile is laid on.

 NO grout is “goof proof”!
 Installing grout correctly is pretty straightforward and simple-seeming in theory.
 But in reality, it takes quite a bit of practice and skill to get pro results.
-There are lots of subtle ways to really screw up any grouting job, and professional installers have lots of learned tricks and techniques to prevent all of these potential problems.
+There are lots of subtle ways to really screw up any grouting job.
+Professional installers have lots of learned tricks and techniques to prevent all of these potential problems.

 And finally, TRUST YOUR INSTALLER!
-If you’ve hired someone to install tile and grout for your reno project, then presumably you trust their experience and skill.
-If some designer or salesperson at a tile shop or hardware store suggests a particular type of grout for your project, ask ’em if they’ve ever actually installed the grout themselves.
-Think about it — would you take advice from a ticket agent on how to fly a plane, just because they work at the airport?
-Trust the pilot.
+If you’ve hired a competent pro for your reno project, then presumably you trust their experience and skill.
+If some designer or rando salesperson at a tile shop or hardware store suggests a particular type of grout for your project, ask ’em if they’ve ever actually installed it themselves.
+Here’s an analogy.
+Would you take advice from a ticket agent on how to fly a plane, just because they work at the airport?

-If you have questions about what kind of grout should be used for your particular project, then have a chat with your installer.
+Have a talk with your installer if you have questions about what kind of grout should be used for your particular project.
+It’s the equivalent of talking straight to the plane’s pilot.
 Ask ’em what grout they plan to use, and why.
-They should be able to answer with a detailed description of the pros and cons of several different options and a clear explanation for why they recommend a particular grout for your job.
+They should be able to answer with a clear explanation for why a particular grout is best for your job.
 If not, then get a different installer.

 Second, what are the BASIC grout types?